-Old Navy Sale: Up to 50% off + extra 25% off in-cart
+Old Navy Sale: up to 50% off + extra 25% off in-cart

 - Shipping adds $7.95 or is free with orders of $89 or more.

-- Shipping adds $7, but orders of $50 or more get free shipping.
-(This is calculated before any in-cart discounts, so ordering 10 pairs will get you within 10 cents of free shipping, even though the end price is $39.90.)

-As well as those starting prices, activewear starts from $10 and pajamas are priced at $18.
-Shop Now at Old Navy
+That's a savings of $5 off list price.
+Buy Now at Old Navy

-- Opt for pickup to avoid the $7 shipping charge.
-Alternatively, get free shipping with orders of $50 or more.
+- Opt for pickup to avoid the $7 shipping charge (or get free shipping with orders of $50 or more).

+- Pictured is the Old Navy Women's Sleeveless Jersey-Knit Swing Dress for $15.

+That's $2 under our mention from two weeks ago, $10 off, and the lowest price we could find.
+Buy Now at Old Navy

-- Choose in-store pickup to avoid the $7 shipping charge, or spend $50 for free shipping.
+- Opt for in-store pickup to dodge the $7 shipping fee.
+(Orders over $50 get free shipping.)

 Sign In or Register